frontenddogma/web-development-glossary/manuscript/c.md

 : → Cross-Origin Resource Sharing

 Crawler
 : An Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering).
-Web search engines and some other sites use Web crawling or spidering software to update their web content or indices of others sites' web content.&nbsp;[†](#w-crawler)
+Web search engines and some other sites use Web crawling or spidering software to update their web content or indices of others sites’ web content.&nbsp;[†](#w-crawler)

 CRM
 : → Customer Relationship Management

 Cross-Origin Resource Sharing
 : A mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.
-Certain "cross-domain" requests are forbidden by default by the same-origin security policy.
+Certain “cross-domain” requests are forbidden by default by the same-origin security policy.
 CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.&nbsp;[†](#w-cors)

 Cross-Site Scripting
 : A type of computer security vulnerability typically found in web applications.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.&nbsp;[†](#w-xss)